 Dal-Bati-Churma is a well known meal combination in all north Indian homes.
-Any mention of or article about Rajasthani food is incomplete without the discussion about dal-bati-churma.
-If you are planning a festive get together with your family or friends, then Dal-Bati-Churma is the perfect combination to try.
+Any mention of Rajasthani food is incomplete without the discussion on dal-bati thali.
+If you are planning a festive get together with your family or friends, then this authentic Rajasthani thali is the perfect combination to try.

 Though Dal-Bati-Churma itself is a complete meal, you can make your menu more elaborate by making the full spread including the following dishes that go along with the combination: